SMAK1993/chatbot-object-detection-demo/talking-jellyfish/models/object-detection/README.md

 END
 ```

+## Invoke model

-4. Adjust the model endpoint and image url in the `sample-request.py`.
+Adjust the model endpoint and image url in the `sample-request.py`.
 Run
 python script.
 Expected result for default image:

 ```
 Result code 200